-To identify the user updating his/her system, Joomla has an additional parameter extra_query in #__update_sites.
+To identify the user updating his/her system, Joomla has an additional parameter called extra_query in the #__update_sites table.
 This parameter will be added to the declared download URL, providing the opportunity to accept or reject the download.

-You can manage the extra_query according to your requirements and Joomla does not impose any restriction in the field information.
+You can manage the extra_query parameter according to your requirements and Joomla does not impose any restriction on the field information.
 It has to valid as a URL parameter.

 Sample case: Akeeba Release System and Akeeba Subscriptions

-Thrid-party update systems, created to deliver updates in a safe and convenient way, similar to Joomla Update system are considered to comply with the requirement.
-However, as our aim is to centralise information about updates in the Extensions: Update area, then a third-party update system must also provide the version availability information for the Joomla!
+Thrid-party update systems, created to deliver updates in a safe and convenient way, similar to the Joomla Update system are considered to comply with the requirement.
+However, as our aim is to centralize information about updates in the Extensions -> Update area, then a third-party update system must also provide the version availability information for the Joomla!
 Update Manager.
 Users must not be required to visit each extension to know its status.

 Concerning to Add-ons distributed via Third-party Update Systems